 No, you cannot spend money before ASWU Finance Board allocates it to your organization for a specific purpose.
 You may spend your own money, or money from non-ASWU organization accounts prior to funding, and seek reimbursement.
 There is no guarantee that reimbursements will be made, and the spending must follow ASWU guidelines.

-Willamette University account numbers that begin with 1-0290 contains funds allocated by ASWU for specific student organization activities.
+Willamette University account numbers that end with 2210 contain funds allocated by ASWU for specific student organization activities.
 These funds are to be spent for the purposes which they were allocated.
 Unspent monies are returned to ASWU and reallocated through the financial recycling process.

 3. What happens if I overspend my organization's account?